Soundtrack SDK | Docs

 ERROR_PAIRED Checks if player is paired Fails if not paired.

-ERROR_ACTIVE_SUBSCRIPTION Checks if player have active subscription Fails if inactive.
+ERROR_ACTIVE_SUBSCRIPTION Checks if player have an active subscription Fails if inactive.

-ERROR_CHANNEL_ASSIGNED Checks if any music is assigned Fails if no music assigned
+ERROR_CHANNEL_ASSIGNED Checks if any source of music is assigned Fails if no music is assigned

 ERROR_DOWNLOADED_DATA Checks downloaded data for the assigned music.
 Fails if nothing is downloaded.

-ERROR_NO_VOLUME Checks the volume level Fails if there is no volume, level is zero.
+ERROR_NO_VOLUME Checks the volume level Fails if the volume is set to zero.

-ERROR_DISKCACHE_LOW Checks free disk space Fails if free disk space is below 1 GB.
+ERROR_DISKCACHE_LOW Checks free disk space Fails if the free disk space is below 1 GB.

-ERROR_DISKCACHE_CRITICALLY_LOW Checks free disk space Fails if free disk space is below 256 MB.
+ERROR_DISKCACHE_CRITICALLY_LOW Checks free disk space Fails if the free disk space is below 256 MB.

 Certification